-Several audience members held pieces of paper with a crossed-out image of a table, which urged Senate to vote on the resolution rather than tabling it, while others held signs reading “I support Palestinian Human Rights,” “Stand with Israel” and “Divest from these companies profiting off of the occupation.”
+Several students in the audience held pieces of paper with a crossed-out image of a table, urging Senate to vote on the resolution rather than tabling it, while others held signs reading “I support Palestinian Human Rights,” “Stand with Israel” and “Divest from these companies profiting off of the occupation.”

 TCU Parliamentarian Adam Rapfogel introduced the resolution and reviewed the resolution process for students in attendance.
 Then TCU Historian Rati Srinivasan read the text of the resolution.
 Following non-substantive changes related to the grammar and spelling of the resolution, the meeting entered the discussion phase.